ngbcos/University-EXC/README.md

 # Extreme Computing

 This repository contains my coursework for the 4th Year [Extreme Computing](http://www.inf.ed.ac.uk/teaching/courses/exc/) course, taken in 2011/2012.
-There were two pieces of coursework during the CAV course: the first was an essay on cloud infrastructure, specifically a fictional company providing personal computation 'as a service', while the second coursework involved using MapReduce (on the Hadoop infrastructure) to solve problems.
+There were two pieces of coursework during the EXC course: the first was an essay on cloud infrastructure, specifically a fictional company providing personal computation 'as a service', while the second coursework involved using MapReduce (on the Hadoop infrastructure) to solve problems.

 Coursework for other courses can be found in my main [University Coursework](https://github.com/stephenmcgruer/University) repository.